phoddie/runmod/readme.md

 - `doGetPreference(domain, key, callback)` -- Retrieves the value of a preference as a string.
 The callback function is invoked with the result.
 - `doRestart()` -- Restart the microcontroller.
 The WebSocket connection will be closed.
 - `doUninstall([callback])` -- Uninstall the current mod.
 A restart is necessary after this for the change to take effect.
 Optional callback is invoked with result code from microcontroller.
 - `doInstall(data [, callback])` -- Install a new mod.
 A restart is necessary after installation for the change to take effect.
 The `data` argument must be an instance of an `ArrayBuffer`.
 The implementation of `doInstall` breaks the data into fragments to transmit, and waits for an acknowledgement from the microcontroller before sending the next block.
-This flow control is necessary to avoid buffer overruns when communicating over USB.
+Flow control is necessary to avoid buffer overruns when communicating over USB.
 - `doSetPreference(domain, key, value)` -- Sets the value of a preference to a string.

 > Note: `XsbugConnection` implements a general purpose mechanism to deliver responses to Commands, the `pending` list.
-At this time, only the `doGetPreference` and `doUninstall` commands use it.
+At this time, only the `doGetPreference`, `doInstall`, and `doUninstall` commands use it.

 #### Exploring the xsbug Protocol
 The xsbug protocol is undocumented.
 Some experimentation will be needed to use it.
 The [source code of xsbug](https://github.com/Moddable-OpenSource/moddable/tree/public/tools/xsbug) is available, which provides a working example.
 Running xsbug locally with the simulator together with Wireshark is a good way to see how user interface features correspond to protocol messages.